Xanax Overview

 Behavioral Therapy

 Cognitive Behavioral Therapy (CBT) is the most commonly used therapy for benzodiazepine dependence.
-Evidence shows that it actually produces change in the short-term, unlike many other forms of psychological treatment which may take years.
+Evidence shows that it produces a change in the short term, unlike many other forms of psychological treatment, which may take years.
 CBT involves training to change thinking patterns and efforts to change behavior patterns.

 Group Therapy

-Group therapy is generally preferred over individual therapy because in a group, the individual is likely to be challenged and receive support from people who are also going through treatment.
+Group therapy is generally preferred over individual therapy because, in a group, the individual is likely to be challenged and receive support from people who are also undergoing treatment.

 Individual Therapy